TadhgCahill/ssu_sustainability/README.md

         },

 # note: these coordinates are for the Green Music Center
+# coordinates must be a CLOSED polygon (start and end with the same coordinate)
 ```

 The coordinates can be obtained by going on google maps and right clicking "corners" of the building, and copy the point that pops up.
 The center lon and lat will be used by code elsewhere to place a clickable "marker" or for building names.